tony-rowan/android-loading-button/README.md

 # Android Loading Button
-A simple button with a loading state and animations for Android.
+A simple button with a loading loadingButtonState and animations for Android.

 ## Features
 - Easy to install and use.